penguinify/custom-newtab/README.md

 - will make this once im done.

 # installation
+### manual installation
 clone repo, run `npm i` and `npm run build`, then load `./dist/extension` as an unpacked extension in your browser.
+### normal installation
+go to releases and click on the file that ends with .crx.
+Google should prompt you to install from there.

 # contributing
 make a pr